Businesses in Glasgow, KY

 Barren County Agriculture

-Barren County’s rolling countryside and wide-open spaces have made it a prime spot for agriculture, and despite its nickname “the Barrens,” it is full of rich, fertile farmland.
-The county is the state's top producer of beef and dairy cattle, alfalfa hay, soybeans and burley tobacco in Kentucky, and its agricultural way of life earned it the Best Place to Live in Rural America distinction from The Progressive Farmer magazine in 2007.
+Barren County's rolling countryside and wide-open spaces have made it a prime spot for agriculture, and despite its nickname "the Barrens," it is full of rich, fertile farmland.
+The county is the state's top producer of beef and dairy cattle, alfalfa hay, soybeans and burley tobacco, and its agricultural way of life earned it the Best Place to Live in Rural America distinction from The Progressive Farmer magazine in 2007.

 The Barren County Cooperative Extension Service provides educational opportunities for area farmers to learn the newest methods in agriculture, helping them stay on top of their game.
 Several Barren County producers also incorporate agritourism into their operations, inviting visitors to tour their farms and learn about their products.
 Kenny's Farmhouse Cheese, for example, hosts school groups and tourists at its Austin farm and demonstrates how cheese is made.

 Bluegrass Dairy & Food

 Bluegrass Dairy & Food LLC employs about 100 workers in Glasgow, and the company makes five varieties of cheese – cheddar, Monterey Jack, Colby, Parmesan and Romano – which are sent to its Springfield plant to be converted into cheese powders.
 Major snack food manufacturers use the cheese powders to flavor products such as chips, crackers, croutons and popcorn.

 Bluegrass Dairy & Food also manufactures nonfat dry milk for use in groceries, bakeries and ice cream, as well as ice cream blends for soft-serve operations.